chromatical/jekyll-materialdocs/README.md

 ## Menu Data File

-MeterialDocs supports data-driven menus in `_data/nav.yml`.
+MaterialDocs supports data-driven menus in `_data/nav.yml`.
 This can be used to add custom or external links to the menu.
 Data-driven menu items support all menu-related YAML front matter options.
 Additionally, data-driven menu items support the `id` option, which can be referenced in `parent`.
 An example `nav.yml` is shown here.

 ```yaml
 - title: "External Menu Item"